tonusp/NaNo2016/A_Book_of_Changes.md

 "Then, though I still do not know how, I too say Yes.
 So be it."

-The four others - even the Leibniz hologram - stood again, knelt before her, struck their chests with their fists in the ancient gesture of obedience, and bowed their heads.
+The four others - even the Leibniz hologram - stood again, knelt before her, struck their chests with their fists in the ancient gesture of obeisance, and bowed their heads.

 # Chapter Twenty-Three     Taken

 In the morning, Jade phoned the town hall to tell them she would not be coming in to work that day.
 She would not be coming tomorrow or the day after.
 In fact, she wasn't coming in ever again.

 The man Joseph, together with the Chinese man whom they had addressed as Magister Liu, and the strange hologram, had all left before Jade got up.
 The Scandinavian woman, Sonja, remained and seemed much less severe, much more friendly, than she had been the previous night.
 Half an hour later another woman who introduced herself as Ingrid arrived.
-She was going to help with Leo that day - ("Don't forget: if you are the Empress Designate, then this little boy is the next in line.")
+She was going to help with Leo that day - ("Don't forget: if you are the Empress Designate, then this little boy of yours is the next in line.")

 Leo was very happy to have his mum at home with him, not to have to go to his grumpy Gran's house.
 He was quite contented to play by himself for much of the time while the two nice foreign ladies were talking with Jade, helping her to understand more of the history of which Leibniz had given her only an introduction.
 They spoke about the situation in Europe and Britain.
 The aftermath of the strange coup that had taken place, which the new regime called the Restitution; the impending threats to world peace, the need for the Empire to act swiftly, even when they might have preferred to wait until they could make fuller preparations.